b3rtn/pfizer_project_repo/README.md

 This class handles checking for changes in WHOIS data for a list of domains, and sending an email if any changes are found.
 It has one method:

-- `check_changes()`: Runs the script continuously, checking for changes every 30 seconds.
+- `check_changes()`: Runs the script continuously, checking for changes every 24 hours.
 If any changes are found, the script will create a JSON file with the changed results, and send an email with the JSON file attached.

 ## License